- Salary in the range of £24,776 - £41,536 (dependent upon experience)

 You should have a degree in Bioinformatics/Computational Biology, Mathematics or related discipline (or equivalent relevant experience) and significant relevant experience analysing extensive data sets.
 In addition you will have relevant experience working in an academic research setting.
 Skills in analysing large datasets from Genome Sequencing, RNA Sequencing and Proteomics as well as knowledge of Statistics are required for this position.
 Experience in cancer research would be beneficial.

 Why choose Cancer Research UK Manchester Institute?

 The Cancer Research UK Manchester Institute (www.cruk.manchester.ac.uk), an Institute of The University of Manchester (www.manchester.ac.uk), is a world-leading centre for excellence in cancer research.
 The Institute is core funded by Cancer Research UK (www.cancerresearchuk.org), the largest independent cancer research organisation in the world.
-They are currently situated at the internationally-renowned life sciences campus at Alderley Park in Cheshire England, 15 miles from Manchester, a vibrant and dynamic city surrounded by beautiful countryside.
+We are currently situated at the internationally-renowned life sciences campus at Alderley Park in Cheshire England, 15 miles from Manchester, a vibrant and dynamic city surrounded by beautiful countryside.

 How to apply?